lladney/COMP483-Group-Project/README.md

 ## Test Data
-Can be found in "Omicron Variant FASTAs" folder
+Can be found in "Omicron Proteome FASTAs" folder

 SARS-CoV-2 Proteomes from Omicron Variants (9)